chrismcglynn/weather-comparison-app/README.md

 This is a simple React application that is meant to help people who are wanting to easily compare their weather to other cities that they are curious about in a simple and easy to use app.

+**AS OF NOW, EVERYTHING ON THE FRONT END IS HARDCODED...
+USE CONSOLE TO SEE WEATHER DATA**

 ## To Run App

 Clone repository and install dependencies: